RamXX/cfjump/README.md

 # cfjump
 Jumpbox Docker image with all required tools to install and operate Cloud Foundry from the command line.
 It works with different workflows, including [Enaml](http://enaml.pezapp.io/) and others, and includes several tools to work with OpsManager and other Pivotal-specific components.
-It also includes some IaaS-specific CLI tools for AWS, VMware Photon Controller and OpenStack.
+It also includes some IaaS-specific CLI tools for AWS, GCP, Azure, VMware Photon Controller and OpenStack.

 It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker host VM.
 Your mileage on other systems may vary.

-v0.8 includes:
+v0.9 includes:

 - Ubuntu:xenial official base image
 - Several Linux troubleshooting tools, from `dig` and `iPerf`, to `nmap` and `tcpdump`.